josbouten/bioplot/doc/_build/html/_sources/install.txt

 Ms Windows
 ----------
 Follow the instructions found here: http://matplotlib.org/users/installing.html.
-I've tried anaconda 2.01 (32 bit version) on W7 but I've heard that it works on XP and with the 64 bit version on W8 as well.
+I've tried anaconda 2.01 (32 bit version) on W7 32 bits, and I've heard that it works on XP and with the 64 bit version on W8 as well.
+Moreover I've tried anaconda 2.2.0.x with W10 (the preview) 64 bits, and it works as well.
+So it seems you can choose whatever version of windows you like.
+Anaconda will install python 2.7.x and a load of python modules amongst which numpy, matplotlib, pyplot.
-This will install python 2.7.7 and a load of python modules amongst which numpy, matplotlib, pyplot.
+You will be able to run bioplot.py and do much more pythony things ;-)

-You will be able to run bioplot.py and do much more pythony things ;-) If you get into trouble, talk to your local windows guru.
-Do not mail me!
+Download the zip file from the github page and unzip its contents to a local directory.

 Copy bioplot.cfg_4_windows.txt to bioplot.cfg in the working directory (the directory where bioplot.py is stored): ::